-Former Lancaster surgeon Peter Duffy made waves when he blew the whistle on medical negligence allegations within the NHS.
-His book, “Whistle in the Wind: Life, Death, Detriment, and Dismissal in the NHS” is opening the eyes of many on what exactly has been going on in the NHS and why it needs reform.
+Former doctor Peter Duffy, a surgeon by trade, made waves when he blew the whistle on medical negligence allegations within the NHS.
+His book, “Whistle in the Wind: Life, Death, Detriment, and Dismissal in the NHS” is opening the eyes of many on:

 His book has held such esteem that it was recently mentioned in the House of Commons and can be purchased and read for yourselves via Amazon.